James-Ansley/latenights-textbook/docs/the-basics/string-formatting.md

 name = "Sue"
 age = 36
 print(f"My name is {name}, and I am {age} years old.")
-# My name is James, and I am 24 years old.
+# My name is Sue, and I am 36 years old.
 ```

 We aren't limited to just using variable names in the replacement fields in